fweiss/stm32-hello/README.md

 Needed to correct the following:

 - in Device Manager, open the COM properties and make sure the Port Settings are correct
-- in Putty, in the Session tab, make sure Serial is selected
+- in Putty, in the Session tab, make sure Connection type Serial is selected